civil-society-dev/civilsociety.dev/content/articles/independent-technology/index.md

 Independent technology is guided by principles that prioritize human agency and community well-being:

-- **User Sovereignty**: Control over personal data and computing environments must rest with users.
+- **User Self-determination**: Control over personal data and computing environments must rest with users.
 People should own their data, determine how it's used, and maintain authority over the devices and services they rely on.
 Consent should be meaningful, informed, and revocable.

 - **Open Systems**: Technology should be transparent, modifiable, and freely available.
 Open-source software, open standards, and open hardware create the conditions for inspection, improvement, and adaptation by communities rather than just original creators.